apache/singa/doc/en/docs/installation.md

             $ echo "export LD_LIBRARY_PATH=/home/<yourname>/local/cudnn/lib64:$LD_LIBRARY_PATH" >> ~/.bashrc

-    2. If it is the problem related to protobuf, then please download the newest whl files which have [compiled protobuf and openblas into the whl](https://issues.apache.org/jira/browse/SINGA-255) file of PySINGA.
+    2. If it is the problem related to protobuf, then download the newest whl files which have [compiled protobuf and openblas into the whl](https://issues.apache.org/jira/browse/SINGA-255) file of PySINGA.
        Or you can install protobuf from source into a local folder, say ~/local/;
        Decompress the tar file, and then